 So is it worth downloading a free period tracker app?

-I mean for me – who used to scribble a big red P on the calendar to warm my husband – there’s no denying a period tracker app is useful.
+I mean for me – who used to scribble a big red P on the calendar to warn my husband – there’s no denying a period tracker app is useful.
 Personally I can see the worth in being aware of my PMT and recognising why I’m feeling particularly aggravated, low or grumpy.
 I also think knowing why I’m craving certain foods, and why I may be feeling depleted of energy can only be seen as a good thing.
 It will alert me (and my family) of any stormy, period related woes that may arise.
 This could also be a gentle reminder to put more monthly self care practices in place, as well as showing self-compassion and cutting myself some bloody slack. (again, pun very much intended)

 Will I use the period tracker as a form of contraception?
 Well, it’s not solely up to me is it?
 My husband has well and truly spoken up on this matter.
 So unfortunately, the answer here my friends is a big fat – No!